EIE2-IAC-Labs/Lab4-Reduced-RISC-V/Log.md

 * [Logbook: Register File & ALU]()
 * [Logbook: Testbench]()

+---

+## Quick Start

+To run our default tests:
+1. `cd src`:<br> go to `src/` directory.
+2. `source doit.sh` or `source doit.sh *device-name*`:<br> adding the device name as a positional argument runs the device specific testbenches otherwise it will run the testbench for the processor.

 ## Intro

 The objective of Lab 4 was to create a Reduced RISC-V processor while agreeing upon the basic workflow of the team.